Andy Welsh: Yeovil Town

 In August 2008 Welsh went on trial at Football League One club Yeovil Town.
 On 3 September, Yeovil manager Russell Slade confirmed that the club had a verbal agreement to sign Welsh with him due to have a medical at the club the following day.
 Welsh signed a contract with the club until the end of the 2008–09 season.
-Welsh played 38 games for Yeovil in his first season, becoming a fans' favourite when the team went on a four-game winning streak scoring four goals direct from his set pieces.
+Welsh played 38 games for Yeovil in his first season, becoming a fans' favourite as the team went on a four-game winning streak scoring four goals direct from his set pieces.
 He ended the season with Yeovil's most assists (seven) and most crosses (80) in his 38 appearances.

 At the end of the 2008–09 season, Welsh signed a new two-year deal keeping him at the club until the summer of 2011.
 In the 2009–10 season Welsh started well and was the divisional top goal maker with seven assists.
 However, formation changes saw him slip out of the side, making most of his appearances from the subs bench.
 However, he was Yeovil's leading creator for the second consecutive season (10 assists), and he scored his first two goals for the club, in a 2–0 win over Brentford and a 4–1 win over Wycombe.

 Welsh scored in his second game of the 2010–11 season, against local rivals Exeter City, and against Tranmere Rovers two weeks later.
 Welsh was again one of Yeovil's outstanding performers, leading the way in assists.
 He secured Yeovil's league one status for another season with an 85th-minute equaliser at home to Oldham Athletic the day after his first child was born.

 At the end of the 2010–11 season, he and six other Yeovil players were told they would be re-signed.